Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Experiments

-\textbf{In-Domain (\textit{TotalSeg, Seen TF})} $\,$ On the TotalSegmentator test set with seen transfer functions, \modelname{} achieves an SSIM of 0.919, PSNR of 27.30, and LPIPS of 0.097, surpassing the 6DGS baseline (SSIM: 0.912, PSNR: 26.63, LPIPS: 0.096) without requiring per-scan optimization.
-Notably, \modelname{} reduces preparation time from 1463.9 seconds (6DGS) to just 2.8 seconds—a 500-fold improvement—while sustaining real-time rendering at 328.6 FPS.
-Fine-tuning \modelname{} further elevates performance to an SSIM of 0.937, PSNR of 31.67, and LPIPS of 0.088, outperforming all methods, with a preparation time of 89.4 seconds.
-The 6DGS with AGP initialization improves over the baseline (SSIM: 0.925, PSNR: 28.92, LPIPS: 0.093) but requires longer optimization (1786.5 seconds) due to initializing more Gaussian points, demonstrating the benefit of leveraging our \modelname{}’s anatomical priors.
+\textbf{In-Domain (\textit{TotalSeg, Seen TF})} $\,$ On the TotalSegmentator test set with seen transfer functions, \modelname{} surpasses the 6DGS baseline across all quality metrics (SSIM: 0.919 vs. 0.912, PSNR: 27.30 vs. 26.63, LPIPS: 0.097 vs. 0.096) without any per-scan optimization.
+Preparation time is reduced from 1463.9 seconds to just 2.8 seconds, a 500-fold improvement, while sustaining real-time rendering at 328.6 FPS.
+Fine-tuning further elevates performance substantially (SSIM: 0.937, PSNR: 31.67, LPIPS: 0.088), outperforming all methods at a preparation time of only 89.4 seconds.

-\textbf{Out-of-Domain (\textit{CT-ORG, Seen TF})} $\,$ For out-of-domain testing on the CT-ORG dataset with seen transfer functions, \modelname{} exhibits robust generalization, achieving an SSIM of 0.918, PSNR of 26.21, and LPIPS of 0.092, compared to the 6DGS baseline (SSIM: 0.903, PSNR: 25.97, LPIPS: 0.105).
-Preparation time remains exceptionally low at 2.6 seconds, with a rendering speed of 245.2 FPS.
-Fine-tuning significantly enhances performance (SSIM: 0.940, PSNR: 32.48, LPIPS: 0.082), achieving the best results across all metrics.
-The AGP-initialized 6DGS also improves over the baseline (SSIM: 0.926, PSNR: 29.36, LPIPS: 0.091), underscoring its efficiency advantage.
+\textbf{Out-of-Domain (\textit{CT-ORG, Seen TF})} $\,$ For out-of-domain testing on CT-ORG with seen transfer functions, \modelname{} demonstrates robust generalization, outperforming 6DGS on all metrics (SSIM: 0.918 vs. 0.903, PSNR: 26.21 vs. 25.97, LPIPS: 0.092 vs. 0.105) with a preparation time of just 2.6 seconds at a rendering speed of 245.2 FPS.
+Fine-tuning significantly enhances performance further (SSIM: 0.940, PSNR: 32.48, LPIPS: 0.082), achieving the best results across all metrics with a preparation time of 136.2 seconds.